archivesunleashed/aut-docs/Using-the-Archives-Unleashed-Toolkit-with-PySpark.md

 Now that you've seen what's possible, try using your own files.
 We recommend the following:

-1. Write your scripts in Jupyter notebook based on one WARC or ARC file, and see if the results are what you might want to do.
+1. Write your scripts in a Jupyter notebook based on one WARC or ARC file, and see if the results are what you might want to do.
 2. Once you're ready to run it at scale, copy the notebook out of the Notebook and into a text editor.
 3. You may want to swap the `path` variable to include an entire directly - i.e. `path = "/path/to/warcs/*.gz"` rather than just pointing to one file.
 4. Use the Spark-Submit command to execute the script.